maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 ``tmlind`` and ``Pavel Machek`` have been doing a lot of work on improving ofono on the Droid 4.
 The result of most of that work is currently packaged in the ``droid4`` component, so any droid 4 will automatically get the latest/best ofono version.
-Additionally, the technology is now also being reported
+Additionally, the technology is now also reported properly:
-properly:

 .. image:: /images/droid4-tech.png
   :height: 324px